mkrostewitz/krostewitz.com/README.md

 Required or recommended for email links:

+- `APPLE_MAIL_USER`, `APPLE_MAIL_APP_PASSWORD`
 - `APPLE_MAIL_FROM` defaults to `APPLE_MAIL_USER` if omitted
 - Links use the current request host, so local emails point at `localhost` and deployed emails point at the active domain. `AUTH_BASE_URL` or `NEXT_PUBLIC_SITE_URL` can still be set as a fallback when no request host is available.

+LinkedIn admin sign-in:

+- Add the `Sign in with LinkedIn using OpenID Connect` product to the LinkedIn app.
+- Set `LINKEDIN_AUTH_ENABLED=true`, `LINKEDIN_CLIENT_ID`, and `LINKEDIN_CLIENT_SECRET`.
+- Add this local redirect URL in the LinkedIn app's Auth settings: `http://localhost:3000/api/admin/auth/linkedin/callback`.
+- When the site moves to the domain, add the production redirect URL too: `https://your-domain.com/api/admin/auth/linkedin/callback`.
+- LinkedIn requires an exact redirect URL match, including protocol, host, port, path, and no trailing slash.
+- The app builds the callback URL from the current request origin, so `localhost`, `127.0.0.1`, tunnels, and the production domain each use their own matching `/api/admin/auth/linkedin/callback` URL.
+Add every origin you use to the LinkedIn app's allowed redirect URLs.
+- There is no public sign-up flow.
+The LinkedIn account must return the same email address as an existing configured admin user in MongoDB, otherwise sign-in is rejected.
+- To publish posts from `/admin/posts`, add the `Share on LinkedIn` product to the LinkedIn app.
+The admin publishing connect action requests `w_member_social` and stores the access token encrypted in MongoDB.
+- `LINKEDIN_OAUTH_SCOPES` is optional and defaults to `openid profile email` for admin sign-in. `LINKEDIN_API_VERSION` is optional and defaults to `202605` for the LinkedIn Posts API.

 ## Language detection